-Amy Kay Watson is a lay leader and also a seminary graduate (M.Div. from Princeton Theological Seminary) with four units of CPE experience.
+Amy Kay Watson is a lay leader and seminary graduate (M.Div. from Princeton Theological Seminary) with four units of CPE experience.
 Rather than pursuing ordained ministry she built her career in corporate and higher education environments where she has focused on humanness in business relationships and identity -- knowing who you are, who you aren't, and aligning your true self with your actions.
-She currently coach ministers and corporate leaders in these issues.
+She currently coaches ministers and corporate leaders in these issues.
 She is credentialed by the International Coach Federation and certified as an Evidence-Based Coach from Fielding Graduate University.

 Titles of programs/sermons and a brief statement of content on each: